 Many of these heart defects involve the heart valves.

-- The aortic valve cannot be opened far enough.
+- The aortic valve cannot be extended far enough.

 - Coarctation or complete disruption of the aorta.